Green not grey for urban spaces

 - As of:

-- Understanding Farming - Facts and figures about German farming (PDF, 2 MB, not barrier-free)
+- Understanding Farming - Facts and figures about German farming (PDF, 2 MB, File does not meet accessibility standards.)

-- German Agriculture - Facts and Figures (PDF, 3 MB, not barrier-free)
+- German Agriculture - Facts and Figures (PDF, 3 MB, File does not meet accessibility standards.)

-- The German Federal Government Agriculture Report, 2011 (PDF, 3 MB, not barrier-free)
+- The German Federal Government Agriculture Report, 2011 (PDF, 3 MB, File does not meet accessibility standards.)

-- Map Agriculture and Forestries in Germany (jpg, 409 KB, not barrier-free)
+- Map Agriculture and Forestries in Germany (jpg, 409 KB, File does not meet accessibility standards.)

 - Agricultural products in Germany at a glance (infographics)